infotoo/line-macro/README.md

 ## Syntax
 Each macroinstruction should start from the beginning of the line.
 Only empty spaces or tabs are accepted before the macroinstruction, Otherwise, the line will be considered as a normal line.

-Other normal lines will be sent to output directly without any changes.
+Normal lines will be sent to output directly without any changes.

 #### ~import
 Import external file from the FILE_PATH and replace the current line.
 The macroinstruction in the external file will be handled recursively.